 You have to admit; crisps fresh fallen leaves on a sunny autumn day are incredibly picturesque.
 In fact, the picturesque scenes that autumn creates see people travel far and wide to witness the colours and beautiful scenes created.

-According to Lonely Planet one of the worlds best places to see autumn colours is the Forest of Dean in Gloucestershire.
+According to Lonely Planet, one of the worlds best places to see autumn colours is the Forest of Dean in Gloucestershire.
 The mix of trees found there provides a ‘rusty riot of yellow and gold’.

 Aside from the obvious changes around that a new season brings, another way of noticing that autumn has begun is by the rise in the number of falls we hear about.
 Slips trips and falls increase particularly during the autumn and winter months, particularly because of the increase in leaves on the ground.
 Not only will this cause a slippery surface as they build up, but they also cover potential hazards beneath them.

-Many people are not aware, that similar to a fall in private place such as your place of work or shopping centre, the same applies to the local council when it comes to fallen leaves.
-Understandably, your local authority cannot control as and when leaves fall from tree- but they are responsible for ensuring that the fallen leaves do not cause a hazard to the public.
+Many people are not aware, that similar to a fall in a private place such as your place of work or shopping centre, the same applies to the local council when it comes to fallen leaves.
+Understandably, your local authority cannot control as and when leaves fall from the tree- but they are responsible for ensuring that the fallen leaves do not cause a hazard to the public.

 Your local councils are covered against personal injury claims by public liability insurance; it is their legal obligation to ensure the safety of the public.
 They are responsible for maintaining public pavements and walkways, and if you fall as a result of this not being met, it is their fault for not following the appropriate measures to prevent accidents.